flux-iac/tofu-controller/docs/use-tf-controller/integration-with-terraform-enterprise-or-cloud.md

-# Use TF-controller with Terraform Enterprise
+# Terraform Enterprise and Terraform Cloud Integration

+Terraform is a secure and robust platform designed to store the Terraform states for your production systems.
+When working with Infrastructure as Code, managing and ensuring the state is both secure and consistent is critical.

+TF-Controller supports both Terraform Cloud and Terraform Enterprise.
+The `spec.cloud` in the Terraform CRD enables users to integrate their Kubernetes configurations with Terraform workflows.

+To get started, simply place your Terraform Cloud token in a Kubernetes Secret and specify it in the `spec.cliConfigSecretRef` field of the Terraform CR.
+The `spec.cloud` cloud specifies the organization and workspace name.

-## Terraform Enterprise Integration
+## Terraform Enterprise

-Starting from v0.9.5, Weave TF-controller officially supports integration to Terraform Cloud (TFC) and Terraform Enterprise (TFE).
-Here are the steps to set up TF-controller for your TFE instance.
+Here are the steps to set up TF-Controller for your TFE instance.

 ![](tfe_integration_01.png)